crs4/docker-hadoop/README.md

 Additional software for OS X users is required and available on Homebrew (see [Homebrew Install][5] to install Homebrew): *python 2.7, gnu-sed, coreutils, gnu-getopt*.

 ## How to use
-All required Docker images are available on the DockerHub CRS4 repository and are automatically pulled when needed, but you can also locally build the required images (see [How to build images](#build-images)).
+All required Docker images are available on the DockerHub CRS4 repository and are automatically pulled when needed, but you can also locally build the required images (see [How to build 'docker-hadoop' images]).

 As a general strategy to use *docker-hadoop* you have to: